pramode/Python-and-LaTeX-Book/src/chap2.rst

    >>>

 You may be surprised at not getting exactly 2.6 as the result.
-The reason for this behaviour is somewhat complex and it's explanation is beyond the scope of this book.
+The reason for this behaviour is somewhat complex and its explanation is beyond the scope of this book.
 At this point, it is sufficient to understand that floating point arithmetic is tricky (in all programming languages, not just Python).

 .. note::